Thursday, October 10 | 11:30 a.m.–5 p.m. MT

 Speakers

-Immediately following the symposium, attendees are invited to join us for an evening of dialogue with national and local surgical leaders who are transforming surgical care to reduce disparities and enhance access to high-quality surgical care for all.
+Immediately following the symposium, the IPH hosted an evening of dialogue with national and local surgical leaders who are transforming surgical care to reduce disparities and enhance access to high-quality surgical care for all.
 If surgeons are to be leaders in advancing health equity, they must take a multifaceted approach to improving surgical outcomes—one that focuses on improving access, addressing implicit bias and racism, and training the next generation to understand the impact of social determinants of health on outcomes.

 National Speakers: